Check The biggest AI products database

 The practice aims to maximize consumer surplus by charging the maximum price that each segment is willing to pay, thereby increasing overall market share in a landscape of imperfect competition.

 Cinemas also use promotional discounts and loyalty programs as retail incentives to encourage frequent visits and bulk purchases, like buying tickets for multiple movies at once, which prevents resale and ensures more stable revenue streams.
+These strategies help retain existing customers and increase their customer lifetime value by rewarding loyalty and encouraging repeat business.

 This tailored approach to pricing allows cinemas to thrive by carefully balancing ticket prices against consumer demand and competitive dynamics.

-Example 7: Software Subscription Models
+Example 7: Software subscription models

 Software companies frequently employ price discrimination strategies through their subscription models, tailoring prices based on the quantity of services or features accessed and the number of users.
 This strategy is an example of second-degree price discrimination, where the price does not solely depend on who the buyer is but rather on how much of the service is consumed.

 For example, a basic plan might be priced lower but limits the number of users and features; a premium plan could offer more features at a higher price, and an enterprise plan might provide full access at a scaled price depending on the exact number of users.
+Some plans use a fixed monthly price or a flat rate pricing model for simplicity and predictability.

 This pricing strategy ensures the company can capture a larger market segment by accommodating varying consumer needs while preventing resale, as licenses are often tied to specific user accounts or company domains.
+The pricing page is a critical element for SaaS companies to communicate their pricing models and value proposition to potential customers.

 The exact price for each tier is carefully calculated to maximize uptake while balancing the marginal cost of adding additional users or features, creating a tailored approach that varies the quantity purchased with the quantity consumed.
+Pricing consulting and pricing consulting services, often provided by specialized consulting firms, help SaaS businesses develop and optimize their pricing strategies for maximum profitability and competitiveness.

 Conclusion